 They won’t have plenty of options when responding to these strokes.
 Players need to master the forehand and backhand drives.
 When executing drives, players use the entire body’s movement for a consistent and powerful stroke.
 When playing drives, you keep the ball in play, and then when your opponent is under pressure, you get an opportunity to give a more powerful shot.

-It is easy to learn the forehand and backhand drives, even though some players find it difficult to master.
-It would require some practice to master these strokes and it is one of the basic strokes taught to beginners.
+It is easy to learn the forehand and backhand drives, even though some players find it challenging to master.
+It would require some practice to master these strokes, and it is one of the basic strokes taught to beginners.

 What is Forehand Drive in Table Tennis?

 The forehand drive is in four parts, which are stance, backswing, strike, and finish.
-When you get these steps perfectly, you can easily do a basic forehand drive.
+When you get these steps perfectly, you can easily do a primary forehand drive.

 How to Play a Forehand Drive in Table Tennis?